 London School of Economics and Political Science (LSE) – 9,000 students.
 Famous not just for its economics, but also for its social science, LSE has long been a training ground for politicians and economists.
 But it’s the most selective university in the country, so you have to be pretty good to get in!

-- Cultural study visit: either the British Museum or the Science Museum
+– City visit (Discovery focus): either the British Museum or the Science Museum

 The British Museum presents the history of human cultures from around the world.
 With around 8,000,000 items, it is one of the world’s largest collections.
 Some of the most impressive sections are devoted to Ancient Egypt, Greece and Assyria.
 Famous exhibits include the Rosetta Stone and the Parthenon Marbles.